Ojala Wines follows Sustainable Wine Growing practices set forth by The Wine Institute Promoting Environmental Stewardship

 Q. What is so unique about Ojala Wines?

 A. Ojala Wines is very Special!
 All grapes selected for final production pass a rigorous process from the start.
-All grapes are selected from biodiverse wine regions within the Central Coast of California, Clean, Natural and Handcrafted for your enjoyment!
+All grapes are selected from biodiverse wine regions within the Central Coast of California, Natural and Handcrafted for your enjoyment!
 Ojala Wines is also a Socially Conscience Brand that’s passionate about children’s issues and we support organizations that promote the protection of at risk youth.

 Q. What makes the Ojala Wines brand different from others?